Mat-Ice-QC/Client-Web-Booth/README.md

 ## Todo & Roadmap

 - [ ] Docker Support: Containerize the application (Node + Nginx) for one-click deployment.
-- [ ] Add an admin panel to delete photos from the gallery.
 - [ ] Add option to download all photos as a ZIP.
 - [ ] Make the app completely offline by downloading dependencies on the server on setup